The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: A first study

 \section{A first study}

 Before we proceed and fit the observations, it is in order to provide further grounds for our forthcoming results.

-The kinematic energy threshold for the production of pairs by high-energy gamma rays is $E_\text{thr} \sim m_e^2 / \varepsilon$, where $\varepsilon$ denotes the energy of the target photon.
+The kinematic energy threshold for the production of pairs by HE gamma rays is $E_\text{thr} \sim m_e^2 / \varepsilon$, where $\varepsilon$ denotes the energy of the target photon.
 For the EBL, $\varepsilon \sim 0.001 - 10 \; \text{eV}$.
 Thus, from purely kinematic arguments, we expect that at least a fraction of the gamma rays from \txs{} be comprised of secondaries produced in the electromagnetic cascade process.

-The EBL attenuates the high-energy component of the very-high-energy emission, leading to a spectral suppression.
-This effect could be easily mistaken by a cut-off due to the maximum energy ($\Emax$) of gamma rays leaving the object.
-A natural question that then arises is: \emph{how can we distinguish between these two mechanisms?} If $\Emax \lesssim 100 \; \text{GeV}$, most of the observed flux is due to prompt emission.
+The EBL attenuates the HE component of the VHE emission, leading to a spectral suppression.
+This effect could, at first sight, be easily mistaken by a cut-off due to the maximum energy ($\Emax$) of gamma rays leaving the object.
+A natural question that then arises is: \emph{How can we distinguish between these two mechanisms?} If $\Emax \lesssim 100 \; \text{GeV}$, most of the observed flux is due to prompt emission.
 However, if $\Emax \gtrsim 400 \; \text{GeV}$, cascade photons could significantly contribute to the gamma-ray flux above 1~GeV.
+The cut-off energy is usually determined through a two-step process.
+First, the intrinsic spectrum is inferred based solely on the lower energy component of the observed flux.
+Then a scan is performed to search for the value of $\Emax$ (the maximum energy emitted by the source) that best describes the data, including also the HE component and EBL absorption (see, e.g., \citealt{fermi2012a,dwek2013a,biteau2015a}).
+In this paper, we entertain the possibility that some additional effect (magnetic fields) may influence the estimates of $\Emax$.

 In this section, to better understand the problem and build our intuition for subsequent discussions, we adopt a simplified phenomenological model with only one of the components of equation~\ref{eq:spec}.
-Essentially, in this elementary model we have a source at the same location as \txs{} whose activity leads to the emission of gamma rays during a time window of $\dtAgn$.
+Essentially, in this elementary model, we have a source at the same location as \txs{} whose activity leads to the emission of gamma rays during a time window of $\dtAgn$.

-Firstly, we prove that a cascade component from \txs{} is expected.
-We use the simulations described previously and neglect magnetic-field effects.
+First, we prove that a cascade component from \txs{} is expected.
+We use the simulations described previously and neglect magnetic field effects.
 We estimate the ratio between the flux of secondary photons ($J_\text{casc}$), produced in the electromagnetic cascade, with the total flux ($J_\text{tot}$), which do not undergo the cascading process.
 These results are shown in fig.~\ref{fig:cascade}.